xuankimtran/docs-1/pages/katalon-studio/docs/intro-spy-windows.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/spy-windows-object/Windows-Objects-Spy-1.png" width=70% alt="All objects section">

 When an object is selected, the position of the associated element is highlighted in the **SCREEN VIEW**.
-This helps identify the right element displayed on the AUT.
+This helps validate the selected Windows element.

 [image-for-screen-view]